-We will participate in Devon's co-ordination for in-year admission in 2025-26.
+We will take part in Devon's co-ordination for in-year admissions in 2026-27.

 This means that all parents apply to Devon, regardless of where the child lives.
 Applications are made at www.devon.gov.uk/admissionsonline.
 A hard copy of the common application form, called the D-CAF, is available on request from the LA.